Mohamed1628/portfolio/content/Projects/WashingMachine/index.md

 - Jumper Wires

 ## Wiring

-4 LEDs (Red, Green, Blue, Yellow) to represent 4 packet types (ICMP, TCP, UDP, and Other).
-Any GPIO pins can be used, in this case, GPIO 2, 5, 21, and 23 were used (NodeMCU ESP-12E).
-The 220 Ω Resistors are optional.
+The DHT11 humidity sensor and microphone module are both powered with 3.3V pins.
+For the humidity sensor, any GPIO pins can be used.
+In this case, D1 (GPIO 5) was used.
+The microphone module, however, must be connected to the one and only analog pin on the NodeMCU which is the A0 pin (GPIO 17).

 ![wiring](images/wiring.png)

 ![pinout](images/pinout.png)
 This is the pinout for the ESP8266 NodeMCU ESP-12E board.
 If you would like to use a different ESP8266 board, make sure to check your own pinout online.
----

 ## Software
 - Arduino Cloud